dstore-dbap/LumberMill/gambolputty/parser/README.rst

 Line parser.

 Decode:
 Will split the data in source fields and emit parts as new events.
+So if e.g. data field contains: message-a|message-b|message-c you can split this field by "|" and three new events will be created with message-a, message-b and message-c as payload.

-Original event will be discarded.
+The original event will be discarded.

-| **source_fields**:   Input fields for decode.
+| **source_fields**:   Input fields to split.
+Can be a single field or a list of fields.
+| **seperator**:       Char used as line seperator.
+| **target_field**:    event field to be filled with the new data.

 Configuration template: